bedwards254/born-digital-bootcamp-edits/creating_bags_forLoops.rst

 **NOTE:** Before beginning the process of creating bags, each forensically packaged disk image (.E01) must be placed with any supplemental files inside a folder named using the MSSnumber_ID (e.g., 1297_01).
 There are two ways to create these folders:

 a.
+In the folder you just created, right click and select **Open in Terminal**.
+b.
 Type the following command to create all 20 folders at once and hit **enter**:

 ::